jmlw/elasticmock/README.md

 ```

 ## Notes:
+- You must create an  Elasticsearch Client using `elasticsearch.Elasticsearch(...)` after importing Elasticsearch with `import elasticsearch`.
+This allows the patch to properly replace the production client with the FakeElasticsearch client.
 - The mocked **search** method returns **all available documents** indexed on the index with the requested document type.
 - The mocked **suggest** method returns the exactly suggestions dictionary passed as body serialized in Elasticsearch.suggest response. **Atention:** If the term is an *int*, the suggestion will be ```python term + 1```.
 If not, the suggestion will be formatted as ```python {0}_suggestion.format(term) ```.
 Example: